-Feld was active in Jewish feminism from its early years, but did not perceive herself as a political person until 1989, when she spent a sabbatical in Israel with her husband and two young children.
-During that year, she became involved in peace activism, facilitating an all-women Israeli-Palestinian dialogue group on the West Bank.
-This group was very important in creating a sense of shared humanity among Israeli and Palestinian women, breaking down prejudices and forming a grassroots context for understanding.
+Merle Lewis Feld is a well-known playwright, poet, and peace activist for the Middle East.
+Feld was born in Brooklyn, New York, in 1947.
+After graduating from Brooklyn College, she became a writer and has since been anthologized and read in hundreds of synagogues.
+During her sabbatical in Israel, she became involved in many peace efforts, including facilitating an all-female Israeli-Palestinian dialogue group on the West Bank.
+This group was very important in creating a sense of shared humanity among Israeli and Palestinian women, breaking down prejudices, and forming a grassroots context for understanding.
 Feld also demonstrated regularly with Women in Black, an Israeli women's weekly, silent protest of the Occupation.
 These experiences formed the basis of her play, "Across the Jordan," included in the first anthology of Jewish women playwrights, Making a Scene (Syracuse University Press, 1997).
-In addition, her memoir, A Spiritual Life: Exploring the Heart and Jewish Tradition (revised, SUNY Press, 2007) includes a chapter describing the dialogue work of that year in Israel.
+In 2000, she was honored at the Jewish Women’s Archive Women Who Dared event and was inducted into the Brooklyn Jewish Hall of Fame in 2017.
+In 2005, she founded the Rabbinic Writing Institute, which helps rabbis and cantors develop a personal spiritual writing practice and become better leaders.
+She is a mentor at the Albin Rabbinic Writing Institute and the president and co-founder of Derekh.org.
+Merle Feld is married to Rabbi Edward Feld, and they have two children.
+She is a writer of essays, plays, poems, and a spiritual memoir, A Spiritual Life: A Jewish Feminist Journey (SUNY Press, 1999), which includes a chapter describing the year she spent in Israel organizing Israeli-Palestinian women's dialogue.

 How to cite this page